13 Best Beaches in Corpus Christi, TX

 The gentle waves of Mustang Island make it perfect swimming water.
 You can drive on the beach with beach buggies and bicycles, but most people enjoy a leisurely walk to look for seashells or just soak in the ocean breeze.

 There are many access points and public parking spots along the beach, and it is easy to find restrooms and picnic tables.
-If you want to stay directly on Mustang Island Beach, you can stay in eco-friendly lodging like Lively Beach Resort, which has direct boardwalk access to the beach from your accommodation.

 8. McGee Beach